Are you missing out on over $1,000 worth of value in your health insurance extras?

 Every December I have the same conversation with people who’ve left it to the end of the year to use up their extras or have suddenly realised they’re paying top dollar for a policy with generous annual limits on dental, physio, chiro, and more that they’ll never come close to using.

-The health funds love these people - they’re like gym members who join but stop going after a month.
+Health funds love these people - they’re like gym members who join but stop going after a month.

 4. Keep your receipts – as most health insurers allow you to claim in the following year for treatments that you had and paid for in this year.

 7. There are some seriously good value policies right now, including ones that will give you 100% back for a check-up, scale and clean at the dentist.
-In some cases, that could almost pay for the cost of the policy in the first place.
+In some cases, that could almost pay for the cost of your policy in the first place.

-8. With another health fund price hike looming in April 2023, it’s never been more important to wring every last cent of value out of your policy.
+8. With another health fund price hike looming in April 2026, it’s never been more important to wring every last cent of value out of your policy.

 In good news: There are a group of extras which don't tend to reset – hearing aids and braces for example.